OxygenCobalt/Auxio/info/FAQ.md

 #### Why is playback distorted when I play my FLAC/WAV files?
 ExoPlayer, while powerful, does add some overhead when playing exceptionally high-quality files (2000+ KB/s bitrate, 90000+ Hz sample rate).
 This is worsened by the ReplayGain system, as it has to copy the audio buffer no matter what.
 This results in choppy, distorted playback in some cases as audio data cannot be delivered in time.
-Sadly, there is not much I can do about this right now.
+I can also mitigate this similarly to the above issue, but again, it may take some time.

 #### Why are accents lighter/less saturated in dark mode?
 As per the [Material Design Guidelines](https://material.io/design/color/dark-theme.html), accents should be less